mohamedjawady/mohamedjawady.github.io/content/posts/probability-statistics-benchmarking.md

 tags: ["performance", "statistics", "benchmarking", "engineering", "systems"]
 banner: "/banners/posts/probability-statistics-benchmarking.jpg"
 bannerAlt: "Statistics and Probability for Engineering Benchmarks"
-visibility: "draft"
+visibility: "public"
 ---

-As engineers, we benchmark everything.
-Database query performance.
-API response times.
-Network latency.
-Memory usage.
-CPU utilization.
-We run these tests, collect numbers, and make decisions that affect millions of users and thousands of servers.
+As engineers, we measure everything.
+The performance of database queries, the response time of APIs, network latency, memory usage, CPU utilization, etc...

-But here's the uncomfortable truth: most of us are flying blind when it comes to interpreting those numbers correctly.
+We conduct these benchmarks, gather numbers, and subsequently make changes that affect millions of end-users and thousands of servers.
+But, the uncomfortable truth is that most of us are operating in a fog when it comes to understanding those numbers properly.

-You've probably seen this scenario play out: Two engineers benchmark the same system and get different results.
-One claims the new caching layer improved response times by 15%.
-The other insists it made things worse.
-Both have data.
-Both are confident.
-Both could be wrong.
+You've likely observed this scenario before: Two engineers benchmark the same system and get different results.
+One claims the new caching layer increased response time by 15%.The other disagrees and says it worsened performance.
+Both have numbers, both have confidence, and both could be wrong.

-The missing piece?
-A solid understanding of probability and statistics as they apply to real-world engineering systems.
+What is missing?
+A good understanding of probability and statistics as they relate to real-world engineering systems.

 ## Why Probabilistic Thinking Matters in System Benchmarks

-Real-world systems are inherently noisy and non-deterministic.
-Your web server doesn't respond in exactly 150ms every time.
-Your database doesn't always take precisely 2.3ms to execute a query.
-Your network doesn't have a constant 5ms latency.
+In the real world, systems are noisy and non-deterministic.
+Your web server has variability in the way it responds, at times taking a little over the 150ms you expect.
+Factors like CPU load, network traffic, and background processes can cause small performance variations.
+That’s just how real systems behave and there's always some level of variability and randomness involved.

 Instead, these systems exhibit: